Fremantle: Sport and recreation

 Global attention turned to Fremantle when it hosted the America's Cup yachting race in 1987, after Australia was the first country to ever win the race, aside from the US, in 1983.
 The unsuccessful cup defence was conducted on the waters in Gage Roads, and is considered a hallmark event of the late 20th century revitalisation and gentrification of the city.
 Fremantle has subsequently served as a stopover in the Clipper, Velux and Volvo round-the-world yacht races, and hosted the 2011 ISAF Sailing World Championships, a major qualifying event for the 2012 Summer Olympics.

 Organised Australian rules football was first played in Fremantle in the early 1880s with the Fremantle Football Club, a founding member of the West Australian Football Association in 1885.
 The club disbanded at the end of the 1886 season after winning its first premiership.
 Founded in 1882, the Fremantle-based Unions Football Club entered WAFA in 1886, attracting many players from the original Fremantle club, and went on to dominate the competition with ten premiership victories.
 The Unions folded in 1899 and were superseded by East Fremantle (1898–), South Fremantle (1900–), and North Fremantle (1901–1915).
-The East Fremantle Sharks are by far the most successful club in the West Australian Football League, winning a total of 29 premierships.
+The East Fremantle Sharks are by far the most successful club in the West Australian Football League, winning a total of 30 premierships.
 East Fremantle Oval has been the team's home ground since 1953.
 Today, Fremantle is represented in the Australian Football League by the Fremantle Dockers, who previously trained at the heritage-listed Fremantle Oval, shared with South Fremantle, and play their home matches at Perth Stadium (also known as Optus Stadium) in Burswood.
 The club's main rivalry is with the Perth-based West Coast Eagles.
 In 2013, the Dockers played in (and lost) their first Grand Final.
+The Fremantle women's team has competed in AFL Women's since 2017 and play their home games at Fremantle Oval.